 The risk of Modern Slavery in SDS's activities is considered low.
 However, we recognise the potential risks linked to the extended and indirect supply chain of goods and services.
 For SDS, such risks are reduced as procurement of goods and services are increasingly sourced through framework agreements (such as Scottish Procurement or Crown Commercial Services).
-All of our prime contractors are also required to complete a Pre-Qualification Questionnaire which includes a question on forced labour.
+All of our prime contractors are also required to complete a Single Procurement Document Questionnaire which includes a question on child labour and other forms of trafficking in human beings to gain assurances that these crimes are not present in the contractor's business, as set out in our Best Practice Guidance Note on Modern Slavery in Procurement.
+Any sub-contractors of those contractors are also required to complete a Single Procurement Document Questionnaire.